 At one time or another, we’ve all dreamed of living the simple life.
-The allure of a slow paced and laidback lifestyle can be especially irresistible on days when we feel like it’s all just too much.
+The allure of a slow-paced and laidback lifestyle can be especially irresistible on days when we feel like it’s all just too much.
 Well, Maria Perrine did just that, and has been living a homestead lifestyle since 2013.
-Today, she gives us a glimpse into her world— of parenthood, and all things natural.
+Although currently staying in Söderlam, Sweden at the moment, she’s planning to suprise us more with some Scandinavian goodies on her blog.
+Today, she gives us a glimpse into her world of parenthood and all things natural.

-What was your initial reaction to moving to Bukidnon? and how did that adjustment play out?
+What was your initial reaction to moving to Bukidnon?
+How did that adjustment play out?

-Bukidnon has become my home now, I wouldn’t have had it any other way.
-I am happy to live out here amongst so many inspiring people!
+Bukidnon was my home, I wouldn’t have had it any other way.
+I was happy to live out here amongst so many inspiring people!

-What is the best thing about your homestead lifestyle in the mountains?
+What was the best thing about your homestead lifestyle in the mountains?

-It’s hard to choose just one really, but definitely the fact that I can walk out and harvest something whenever I need it.
-Medicinally, I can grab aloe vera outside when someone gets burned, or a tuber of turmeric or tawa tawa to chew on if someone’s having an asthma attack, or a few stalks of tangled for a pesky toothache.
-Sinta can be foraged to make a tonic for children’s tummy aches, or a poultice of freshly picked pukinggan for swollen joints.
+It’s hard to choose just one really, but definitely, the fact that I could walk out and harvest something whenever I needed it.
+Medicinally, I could grab aloe vera outside when someone got burned, or a tuber of turmeric or tawa tawa to chew on if someone was having an asthma attack, or a few stalks of tangled for a pesky toothache.
+Sinta could be foraged to make a tonic for children’s tummy aches, or a poultice of freshly picked pukinggan for swollen joints.

-Our kitchen garden is just a stone’s throw away to pick the freshest greens for dinner, or herbs for making a rainy afternoon tea.
+Our kitchen garden was just a stone’s throw away to pick the freshest greens for dinner, or herbs for making a rainy afternoon tea.
 Need a cocktail?
-I’ve got a big bed of mint leaves just waiting to be turned into a mojito.
+I had a big bed of mint leaves just waiting to be turned into a mojito.

-On most weekdays, I wake up before the household to have my time alone to reflect, meditate, or exercise.
-I listen to the farm slowly wake up, the birds begin their morning song, the sun starts warming up the dewy crops in the yard, the cold mountain air begins to lift.
+On most weekdays, I woke up before the household to have my time alone to reflect, meditate, or exercise.
+I listened to the farm slowly wake up, the birds begin their morning song, the sun starts warming up the dewy crops in the yard, the cold mountain air begins to lift.

-I go on a long trail run with our dog through the farm and forest, greeting livestock grazing on their breakfast.
-If not the mornings, we trail run just before sundown instead.
-I love these moments of self-care, because they are those rare times when I am not cooking, managing, studying, homemaking, or homeschooling.
+I went on a long trail run with our dog through the farm and forest, greeting livestock grazing on their breakfast.
+If not the mornings, we would trail run just before sundown instead.
+I loved these moments of self-care, because they were those rare times when I am not cooking, managing, studying, homemaking, or homeschooling.